 CURRENT AND FORTHCOMING RESEARCH

-How and why might investors respond to economic inequality?
+why AND HOW might investors respond to economic inequality?

 The widening economic inequality gap is one of the most pressing challenges we face, but what can investors do practically to address this?